Reformed Essentials

 -

-Finally, Herman Bavinck's magisterial four-volume Gereformeerde Dogmatiek is being translated into English.
-This is volume one, with two others listed below.
+Finally, Herman Bavinck's magisterial four-volume Gereformeerde Dogmatiek has been translated into English.
 This is great stuff-even though it is a bit dated.
 Wise, faithful to biblical text, and draws upon the wealth of our tradition.
 This is worth owning and reading.

 -